-The division of Adolescent Medicine provides flexible, responsive and comprehensive health care for teenagers aged 10-18 who need help with eating disorders, co-morbid mood disorders, complex healthcare needs, transition to adult health care, neurodevelopmental, behavioral disorders and primary gynecological care in teens with chronic illnesses.
+Provides flexible, responsive and complete health care for teenagers aged 12-18 and their families who need help with eating disorders, co-morbid mood disorders, complex healthcare needs, and transition to adult health care as well as teen aged 10-18 with behavioral disorders.

 Eating Disorders Program